marp-team/marpit/README.md

 ### Theme CSS

-> :information_source: Marpit provides only [the minimum style for scaffolding presentation](src/theme/scaffold.js), and does not provide default theme. <!-- You can use the `marp` package if you want (under construction). -->
+> :information_source: Marpit provides only [the minimum style for scaffolding presentation](src/theme/scaffold.js), and does not provide default theme.
+You can use the [`@marp-team/marp`](https://github.com/marp-team/marp/tree/master/packages/marp) package if you want (UNDER CONSTRUCTION).

 In theme CSS, you need not think about the hierarchy of Marpit.
 All that you have to know is just that a `<section>` element becomes a slide.